Musée du Quai Branly – Jacques Chirac: History

 The site selected for the new museum, covering an area of 25,000 square meters, was occupied by a collection of buildings belonging to the Ministry of Reconstruction and Urbanism.
 President François Mitterrand had originally intended it for one of his grand projects, an international conference center, but that project had been abandoned because of intense opposition from the residents of the neighborhood.
 At the beginning of 1999 a jury was formed and an international competition was held to select an architect.
-The competition was won by French architect Jean Nouvel, whose other major works included the Institute of the Arab World (1970), and Fondation Cartier (1991–94) in Paris, the renovation of the Lyon Opera (1986–93), the Palais de Justice in Nantes, and the Parc Poble Nou in Barcelona (2001).
+The competition was won by French architect Jean Nouvel, whose other major works include the Institute of the Arab World (1970), and the Fondation Cartier (1991–94) in Paris, the renovation of the Lyon Opera (1986–93), the Palais de Justice in Nantes, and the Parc Poble Nou in Barcelona (2001).

-In his design for the new museum, Nouvel took into account the criticisms of the neighbors who had blocked the Mitterrand project.
-The new museum was designed to be as out of sight as possible; the main building is designed to appear lower than the buildings around it, and is largely screened from view by its gardens.
+In his design, Nouvel took into account the criticisms of the neighbors who had blocked the Mitterrand project.
+The new museum was designed to correspond to the adjacent buildings as much as possible; the main building appears lower than the buildings around it and is partially screened from view by its gardens.
 The shape of the main building follows the curve of the Seine, and the three administrative buildings are constructed to harmonize with the Haussmann-period buildings next to them.

 In an attempt to create "an original venue that would do justice to the infinite diversity of cultures", the museum is designed in a way that that is supposed to feel open and inclusive.
-Nouvel designed the interior of the museum in such a way as to liberate artifacts from their Western architectural references by not including barriers and railings in the gallery spaces.
-There are no physical or spatial barriers separating the four main geographical areas, so visitors can go on a simulated "journey" by traveling from one continent to the other.
-Labels are almost hidden, and plaques with historical context are brief and generalized, in a way that seems to emphasize the aesthetic qualities of the displays rather than their cultural history.
+Nouvel designed the interior of the museum in such a way as to liberate artifacts from the traditional design of museums by not including walls, barriers and railings in the gallery spaces.
+There are no physical or spatial barriers separating the four main geographical areas, so that visitors can go on a simulated "journey" by traveling from one continent to the other.
+Labels are discreet, and plaques with ethnological context are brief, emphasizing the aesthetic qualities of the displays rather than their cultural history.

-Construction of the new museum began at the beginning of 2001, and was completed in 2005.
-The Musée du quai Branly was inaugurated on 20 June 2006 and opened to the public on 23 June.
+Construction of the new museum began at the beginning of 2001 and was completed in 2005.
+The Musée du Quai Branly was inaugurated on 20 June 2006 and opened to the public on 23 June.